DeXP/EbookTalker/README.md

       - 5000:5000
 ```

-You can use `nocuda` tag instead of `latest` if you don't have Nvidia graphics card on your server.
+You can use `cuda` tag instead of `latest` if you have an Nvidia graphics card on your server.
 The version without CUDA runs on CPU and takes around ~10 times less disk space.

 ### Direct Python run